Skip to content

 CLI & MCP Server

-The @termless/cli package provides a command-line tool for terminal capture and an MCP server for AI agent integration.
+The @termless/cli package provides a command-line tool for recording terminal sessions, playing back tape files, managing backends, and an MCP server for AI agent integration.

 Installation